-Departments must report the results of all votes, including abstentions, taken on a case being brought forward to an appointments and promotions committee.
+Departments must report the results of all votes, including abstentions, taken on a case being brought forward to an Tenure and Appointments Committee.

 3. Absentee Ballots

 Departments may not accept or report absentee ballots.
 Only those present at the meeting where the vote is taken may cast ballots.
 Remote participation is permitted only when it is in keeping with the principles articulated in Section III.K.2.